clbattthcmut/blog.bkisc.com/content/blog/hoangDayNe/intigrity-monthly-0923/index.md

 ```

 But it wouldn't have been a challenge if it was this easy right 🥲?
-The variable `$max` must go through a god d@mn filter in order to be passed to the query.
+The variable `$max` must go through a god d@mn filter to be passed to the query.

 ### Filter